AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 vec3 ambient    = (kD * diffuse) * ao;
 ```

-As the ambient light comes from all directions within the hemisphere
+As the ambient light comes from all directions within the hemisphere oriented around the normal `N`, there's no single halfway vector to determine the Fresnel response.
+To still simulate Fresnel, we calculate the Fresnel from the angle between the normal and view vector.
+However, earlier we used the micro-surface halfway vector, influenced